 Well, now you know why it got the name ‘Butterball’!
 Each slide is smooth as butter.
 This feature is especially useful for freeriding.
 Whether in the skatepark or in rough roads, Butterballs can hold its own.

-10. Playshion 65mm Longboard Wheel for Sliding, Carving, Cruising
+10. TGM Longboard Cruiser Skateboard High Rebound Wheels for Sliding, Cruising

 Choosing one or two among all these amazing wheels is a tough ask.
 They all have great ratings and magnificent features.
 If I have to pick one, it has to be the Orangatang Kegel Wheel for cruising and carving.